 is a~congruence on $\Delta(\alpha_0,\dots,\alpha_{i-1},\alpha_{i+1},\dots,\alpha_n)$. \end{lemma}

-\begin{proof} Proofs of these facts are based on the simple idea to test the validity of the statement on the generators of the depicted algebras, i.e., tuples of the form $\tup c_{i,n}(a,b)$.
+\begin{proof} Since all the considered relations are compatible, we can check the validity of particular inclusions on the generators of the relations, i.e., tuples $\cube_{i,n}(a,b)$.
 In detail, to prove (i) one has to observe that